If you have more questions please contact us and we will be happy to help you.

 How heavy are they?
 [Back to top]

-Weight varies by type and panel size.
-A fully rendered 3m x 3.2m weighs approximately 1.6t
+Weight varies by panel size.
+3m x 2.7m weighs approximately 750kg.

 Are they sustainable?
 [Back to top]

 Yes, ModCell® panels are made from almost 100% renewable materials.
-ModCell® Panel frames are constructed using certified legal and sustainable timber using the CPET standard and include FSC or PEFC certification as standard.
-All straw, which is an annual 3m tonne by-product of the agricultural industry, is untreated and locally sourced.
+ModCell® Panel frames are constructed using certified legal and sustainable timber using FSC or PEFC certification as standard.
+All straw, which is an annual 3m tonne by-product of the agricultural industry, is untreated.
 At end of life the panels can be disassembled and all elements either re-used, recycled, used as biomass or safely composted.

 Is there waste from the manufacturing process?
 [Back to top]

-Straw bales are cut to size in the Flying Factory and trimmings and rejected material are composted, used as bedding for farm animals or recovered as biomass.
-The frame is made using offcuts from the timber industry.
+Straw trimmings are reused in other panels and rejected material are composted, used as bedding for farm animals or recovered as biomass.
 Cut materials from the frame manufacturing process are used in the factory’s biomass boiler.
-Cut waste is minimal as each panel is precision cut from larger sheets using CNC equipment.
+Cut waste is minimal as each panel is CNC cut from larger sheets.
 Lime render is spray applied with almost no residual waste.
-Offcuts of stainless steel and are minimised by the design but are collected and recycled via the scrap industry.
+Offcuts of stainless steel for the fixings are minimised by design but are collected and recycled.